MichaelCurrin/unicron/README.md

 <!-- TODO: Repeat scheduling this in the usage/config section in more detail with `crontab -e`. -->

-## Features

-- Schedule daily tasks to each run exactly once per day.
-- No problem if the machine is off or asleep in the morning - the task will still run later in the day.
-- If a task fails (such as bad internet connection), the task will be retried later in the day until it succeeds.
-- Ideal for machines like laptops which not always awake and connected to the internet.

 ### What is the point of running once but retrying?